netzgestaltung/OTPencryptedAjax/README.md

 # OTPencryptedAjax
-increase http security with a one-time-PIN you calculate yourself.
+Increase http security with a one-time-PIN you calculate yourself.
 Ajax traffic will be -aes-256-cbc encrypted even before you send the password